h2lab/smartleia-target-funcard/README.md

 `USE_LEIA=False` toggle.
 The first one should extract the secret PIN successfully, while the second will not succeed.

-# Handling the ATMega8515 internal trigger
+# Handling the ATMega8515 internal triggers

-For additional measurement precision, a dedicated trigger has been implemented in the ATMega8515 firmware on the ISO7816-2 pin C4 (see the figure below).
+For additional measurement precision, two dedicated triggers have been implemented in the ATMega8515 firmware on the ISO7816-2 pins C4 and C8 (see the figure below).
+Beware that the C8 pin is shared with LEIA's onboard own trigger.

-This pin is unused by the ISO7816-3 layer, and since it is connected to an internal pin of the ATMega8515, we can use it without perturbing the APDU communication with a reader.
+These two pins are unused by the ISO7816-3 layer, and since they are connected to internal pins of the ATMega8515 (PB5 and PB7), we can use them without perturbing the APDU communication with a reader (either LEIA or any reader).

 Two modes are proposed.
-In the first mode, the pin C4 is set high before executing the AES, and set low after its execution.
+In the first mode, the pins C4 and C8 are set high just before executing the AES, and set low after its execution.
-In the second mode, the pin C4 is toggled at each AES round in order to isolate on the scope each round for a better focus on the points of interest.
-You can play around with the ``trig_high()``, ``trig_low()`` and ``trig_inv()`` functions calls inside the AES (it is safe to call them from C and assembly).
+In the second mode, the pins C4 and C8 are toggled at each AES round in order to isolate on the scope each round for a better focus on the points of interest.
+You can play around with the ``trig_high_c4/8()``, ``trig_low_c4/8()`` and ``trig_inv_c4/8()`` functions calls inside the AES (it is safe to call them from C and assembly).

 ```